Wave Dragon: History

-The 237 ton prototype Wave Dragon was towed in March 2003 to the first test site at the Danish Wave Energy Test Center in Nissum Bredning fjord.
-It was tested until January 2005.
-In 2006 a modified prototype was deployed to another test site with more energetic wave climate.
+In March 2003, a 1:4.5 scale, 237 ton prototype Wave Dragon was towed to the first test site, at the Danish Wave Energy Test Center in Nissum Bredning fjord.
+It was tested until January 2005, when during a storm the mooring broke and the device drifted onto the beach.
+The failure was caused by a faulty load transducer.

+In April 2006, a modified prototype was deployed to another test site with more energetic wave climate.
+It was re-deployed again in 2009, with a rated power of 20 kW, and operated until problems with drifting ice halted testing in March 2010.
 The prototype was scrapped in 2011.